CephalofairGames/merc-packs-faq/index.md

 **Do I need Line of Sight to every hex I push an enemy into?** No. While your Push target needs to be within line of sight to start the Push, it can push the target out of line of sight, and even around doors.

-**Can I forced move an enemy into hazardous terrain occupied by their ally, if it's the last hex of that movement, and if the moved enemy would be killed by it?** Yes, just like in Gloomhaven, this is valid as long as only one figure would be left in that hex afterwards.
+**Can I forced move an enemy into hazardous terrain occupied by their ally, if it's the last hex of that movement, and if the moved enemy would be killed by it?** Yes, this is valid as long as only one figure would be left in that hex afterwards.

 **Can I Push or Pull allies?** Because Forced Movement is a ‘negative ability’ you can only do so if the specific ability specifies you can.

 **Is it possible to Push or Pull 0?
 Is that still considered forced movement?** No. You must move the target at least 1 hex for it to be considered a forced move, or a Push/Pull ability.
 If a main-line forced move ability has added effects on it, you must move the target at least 1 hex for those to take effect.

 **Does moving back and forth between two hexes count as moving?** Yes.
-While there is no such thing as a Move 0 in Frosthaven, you can still end up in your origin hex if you have sufficient movement.
+While there is no such thing as a Move 0, you can still end up in your origin hex if you have sufficient movement.

 ![divider-narrow](/assets/images/divider2.png)

-### <a name="page_52" class="page-number">5.2</a> Damage, Shield, Ward, and Brittle
+### <a name="page_52" class="page-number">5.2</a> Damage, Shield, and Ward

-**When I lose a card to avoid all damage, do I lose Ward and/or Brittle?** Yes.
+**When I lose a card to avoid all damage, do I lose Ward?** Yes.
 Ward's and Brittle's effects are considered before the Damage Negation step.

 **If I lose a card to avoid all damage, do I still need to mark use slots on defensive items like armor?** Yes, unless you can bring the damage to 0 by other means.
-The order of operations for taking damage in Frosthaven means that mandatory items get used before you negate it by losing a card.
+The order of operations for taking damage means that mandatory items get used before you negate it by losing a card.

-**How does Shield interact with Ward and Brittle?** Shield reduces damage before Ward or Brittle are applied.
+**How does Shield interact with Ward?** Shield reduces damage before Ward is applied.
 If I have Shield 2 and Ward and take 6 damage, the damage is first reduced to 4 by Shield, then cut in half to 2 by Ward.

-**Does Brittle get removed if damage is reduced to zero by shield before the Brittle step on page 25?** No. Brittle will not be removed unless at least 1 damage remains before its step.

-**If I have both Ward and Brittle, will they both be removed if the damage is reduced to zero by shield before the Brittle/Ward step on page 25?** No. Both will remain unless at least 1 damage remains before this step.

-**Does causing damage to myself or a Brittle ally count as removing a negative condition?** Yes.

 **I have an ability that references the damage a monster or I have "suffered."
 Is this the total damage I dealt?** No. While there's no cap to damage dealt, "damage suffered" is the result of that damage, after all ward, brittle, or negation - and is capped by the figure's remaining HP.
 This goes for all figures with HP.
 Damage suffered is basically the equivalent of moving an hp dial.